Robust Graph Contrastive Learning with Information Restoration: Defense Methodology

-One issue that remains unsolved is the tuning of the hyperparameter $\eta$.
-While some previous works~\cite{SPAN, ARIEL, GCA} use node labels for tuning hyperparameters, we consider a strict unsupervised setting where node labels are not available during training and are only used in the downstream node classification task for testing.
-We thus propose a fully unsupervised method to tune the parameter $\eta$.
+Strictly speaking, the whole training procedure of the GCL models is label-free, that is, the data analyst cannot query the label's information from the downstream tasks to supervise the training of GCL, including the parameter tuning phase.
+Hence, it is vital to craft a totally unsupervised tuning strategy to select the best hyperparameters.
+We herein concentrate on designing a new metric in an unsupervised manner without additional training or fine-tuning.

+In particular, normalized cut loss~\cite{NormCut} is an unsupervised loss function that counts the fraction of the inter-class links for a given graph partition result.
+Thus, a good graph partition should obtain a lower normalized cut loss, i.e., the majority of the links connect two nodes with the same class.
+The normalized cut loss is defined as:

-In Sec.~\ref{sec-preliminaries-NormalizedCut}, we introduced the normalized cut loss in Eqn.~\ref{eqn-normalized-cut}, which counts the number of inter-cluster links within a given graph.
-The loss value depends on the quality of the clustering result determined by cluster assignment matrix $\mathbf{C}$.
-We propose to use this normalized cut loss as the supervision for searching the parameter $\eta$.
+Here $\mathbf{C}$ is the cluster assignment matrix, i.e., $C_{ij}$ represents the node $i$ belongs to the cluster $j$, $\mathbf{L}$ is the graph Laplacian matrix, $\oslash$ represents element-wise division.
+We propose to utilize this normalized cut loss as the supervision for searching the vital parameter $\eta$ in Eqn.~\ref{eqn-san-obj-2}.
 The intuition is that if the generated node embeddings have high quality, the clustering result should be accurate, leading to a low loss value.
-In fact, several previous works~\cite{GAP, maskGVAE} have utilized this loss as supervision in different ways.
-Following this intuition, we use the normalized cut loss as a metric to quantify the quality of node embedding and tune $\eta$ by monitoring this loss during training.
+In fact, several previous works~\cite{maskGVAE} have utilized this loss as supervision in different ways.
 Specifically, during the $t$-th iteration, we obtain the sanitized adjacency matrix $\mathbf{A}_{\mathcal{S}}^{(t)}$ (corresponding with $\mathbf{E}_{\mathcal{S}}^{(t)}$ in Eqn.~\eqref{eqn-san-Gumbel-sampling}).
-Then we feed it into a two-layered GNN encoder to the sanitized node embeddings $\mathbf{H}_{\mathcal{S}}^{(t)}=f_{\theta}(\mathbf{A}_{\mathcal{S}}^{(t)},\mathbf{X})$ from Eqn.~\ref{eqn-GNN-encoder} and get the pseudo normalized cut loss:
+Then we feed it into a two-layered GNN encoder to the sanitized node embeddings $\mathbf{H}_{\mathcal{S}}^{(t)}$ and get the pseudo normalized cut:

-where $\sigma(\cdot)$ is the sigmoid function. $\mathcal{L}_{pnc}$ is time-efficient since it does not require additional models or parameters to be trained.
-We use the early-stopping trick~\cite{EarlyStop} to effectively tune the hyperparameter $\eta$.
-That is,
+where $\sigma(\cdot)$ is the sigmoid function.
+We record the value of $\mathcal{L}_{pnc}^{(t)}$ for each iteration during training and select the model with the minimum $\mathcal{L}_{pnc}$ as our final result.
+We denote the best metric as $\mathcal{L}_{pnc}^{t^{*}}$.
+It is worth noting that the computing of the pseudo normalized cut $\mathcal{L}_{pnc}$ does not rely on the labels, which is suitable for the unsupervised training of GCL.